masondaniels/WebGPUJ4W/README.md

 # WebGPUJ4W
-WebGPU bindings for Java using TeaVM.
+WebGPU library/bindings for Java using TeaVM.

 ## Todo
 Support for compute shader bindings.